kittykatattack/ga/README.md

     gameScene = g.group();

-But after you've made some sprites you want to add sprites to the `gameScene`, you can do it using the `addChild` method.
+After you've made the group, you can add sprites (game objects) to the `gameScene`, using the `addChild` method.

     gameScene.addChild(anySprite);